klezVirus/klezVirus.github.io/RedTeaming/AV_Evasion/NoSysWhisper/readme.md

 ### Stupid, but maybe effective

-A stupidly simple way for an EDR to detect if a program is doing anything "suspicious" would be to count the number of system call executed by it, and validate that number against the number of syscalls execute by that program and successfully analysed by the EDR itself.
+A stupidly simple way for an EDR to detect if a program is doing anything "suspicious" would be to count the number of system calls executed by it, and validate that number against the number of system calls executed by that program and successfully analysed by the EDR itself.
 If the numbers mismatch, the program is very likely to be hiding its behaviour.